rlwrnc/em86/readme.md

 git clone https://github.com/rlwrnc/em86
 ```

-2. Navigate to the project directory and run the appropriate build script.
-On Linux/macOS, this is `make`.
+2. Navigate to the project directory and run `make`.
+Building is currently only supported for macOS and Linux.
-On Windows, this is `build.bat`.